kwame-mintah/python-fastapi-azure-k8s-cluster/README.md

 ## Docker

-Running the `docker-compose.yml`, will build a new image python-fastapi-bigger-applications-template-fastapi:latest which will be used for the `fastapi` service within the container.
+Running the `docker-compose.yml`, will build a new image python-fastapi-azure-k8s-cluster-fastapi:latest which will be used for the `fastapi` service within the container.

 ```commandline
 docker-compose up -d